pustot/PustoNoto/400-Language/400-zh-cnp&csp-Pinghua.md

+`cnp` for Northern Pinghua

+> The Northern Pinghua (Guìběi 桂北平话) is spoken in northern Guangxi, around the city of Guilin, in close proximity with Southwest Mandarin dialects.
+> - and also in a some places in Hunan, such as Tongdao.
+> - Younian dialect (ethnically Yao)

+`csp` for Southern Pinghua:

 > The Southern Pinghua (Guìnán 桂南平话) is spoken in southern Guangxi, around the city of Nanning.
 These varieties form a dialect continuum with Yue varieties spoken in that part of Guangxi (excluding enclaves of Cantonese, such as in Nanning).[8]
 Yu Jin subdivides this group into three types:[9]
 > - Yongjiang, spoken along the Yong River around Nanning.